-If you’re looking after someone, they may be able to manage their own money, but often people become less able to do this over time.
-Setting up power of attorney can help you both, as you know there is a plan in place for the future, in case the person you care for can no longer do it themselves.
+If you’re looking after someone, they may be able to manage their own money, and affairs, but some people become less able to do this over time.
+Setting up ‘power of attorney’ can help you both, as you know there is a plan in place for the future, in case the person you care for can no longer do it themselves.

 Lasting power of attorney

 There are two types of power of attorney, which enable you to act on behalf of the person you are caring for.
 They need to be capable of looking after their affairs when the arrangement is set up, and it lies unactivated until, and if, a time comes when they can longer manage this themselves, when they ‘lack mental capacity’.

 Power of attorney for property and financial affairs